The June 2023 Educator summit is Now open!

 Kindergarten Math activities

-Here are few of the different activities my students worked on in a typical week.
+Here are a few of the different activities my students worked on in a typical week.

 Kindergarten Measurement Center